Stylish, practical and comfortable: Take your pick from the trendiest sling bags for men

 Consider what you’ll be carrying

 If you’re only carrying a few essentials, a smaller sling bag can suffice.
 But if you need to pack more items, opt for a larger bag with multiple compartments.
 However, it should not be too big and cumbersome to carry around.
-The Calvin Klein Jeans Logo-Print Messenger Bag (Buy it for HK$955 on Farfetch) is a perfect example.
+The Tumi Alpha Pocket Bag Small Cross Body (Buy it for INR 22,000 on Tata Cliq Luxury) is a perfect example.

 Find a comfortable fit